P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Introduction

 \section{Introduction}

-Feature fusion, combining features across layers or branches, is a fundamental component of modern visual architectures.
-Transformer-based \cite{vaswani2017attention} and CNN-based \cite{dai2021attentional} models alike have demonstrated that content-adaptive attention mechanisms substantially outperform fixed convolutional schemes by processing image features as dynamic token sequences \cite{dosovitskiy2021an,liu2021swin,jaegle2022perceiver}.
-In the LLM/VLM era, tokenizing images into patches or latent vectors has enabled direct transfer of NLP techniques to vision tasks \cite{radford2021learningtransferablevisual,li2022blip,jia2021scaling}, while also facilitating precise vision–language alignment for image editing \cite{ramesh2021zeroshot,huang2024diffusion} and multimodal understanding \cite{liu2024grounding}.
-Consequently, Transformer-based backbones and heads now dominate state-of-the-art models in recognition, detection, and segmentation \cite{vaswani2017attention,dosovitskiy2021an,liu2021swin}.
+Feature fusion---integrating information across multiple layers or branches---serves as a cornerstone of contemporary visual architectures.
+Transformer-based models \cite{vaswani2017attention} have illustrated that \textbf{content-adaptive attention mechanisms} consistently surpass fixed convolutional schemes by representing image features as dynamic token sequences \cite{dosovitskiy2021an}.
+The resultant shift toward tokenization has made Transformer-based backbones and heads the dominant choice in state-of-the-art systems for visual recognition, detection, and segmentation.